NullSetBuilds/.github/profile/README.md

 # 🧠 Welcome to NullSetBuilds

-Welcome to **NullSetBuilds** — an experimental software collective building open tools for automation, infrastructure, developer productivity, and AI workflows.
+NullSetBuilds is an experimental software collective building open tools for automation, infrastructure, developer productivity, and AI workflows.

 Our mission is to create focused, functional, and developer-friendly solutions for real-world technical challenges.